QianRuan/histruct/README.md

 #PubMed####################################################################################################
 #raw data saved in data_pubmed/data_pubmed_raw
-#merge data splits for training, validation and testing
+# (1). merge data splits for training, validation and testing
 python histruct/src/preprocess.py -mode merge_data_splits -dataset pubmed -raw_path data_pubmed/data_pubmed_raw -save_path data_pubmed/data_pubmed_splitted/pubmed  -log_file data_pubmed/pubmed_prepro_merge_data_splits.log

-#convcert format for HiStruct+ training, perpare gold labels using ORACLE
+# (2). convcert format for HiStruct+ training, perpare gold labels using ORACLE
 #base_LM: the tokenizer used, should be consistent with the base TLM involved in the summarization model, Longformer tokenizer is identical to roberta-base tokenizer
 #summ_size: how many sentences should be included in ORACLE summaries, default:0, no specific limitation
 #obtain_tok_se: wehther to obatin token-level struture vectors (see Appendix A.5 in the paper), default: false